mlabs-haskell/plutus-simple-model/README.md

 spendScript :: TypedValidator a -> TxOutRef -> RedeemerType a -> DatumType a -> Tx
 ```

-We provide validator definition, reference to the UTXO of the script, and it's redeemer and datum type.
+We provide validator definition, reference to the UTXO of the script, and its redeemer and datum type.
-We provide datum again because they are not stored on blockchain (only hashes are stored to save the space).

 The next thing is that we want to take the prize.
 For that we create output that holds the prize and
-protected by our own pub key. we do it with the function:
+protected by our own pub key.
+We do it with the function:

 ```haskell
 payToPubKey :: PubKeyHash -> Value -> Tx
 ```

-* How to work with time
+### How to work with time

 Note that every time we submit block successfully one slot passes.
 By default one slot lasts for 1 second.
 Sometimes we want to check for TX that should